Glubs9/total_functional_programming_language/README.md

 understand the restrictions. (note: I have not checked how mutual recursion works in coq or other
 		total funcitonal programming languages so, just for now maybe?
 I have caused primitive recursive functions to error when mututal recursion is done).

+Totality in the primitive recursive functions are checked against the data type used.
+Not every type.
+You would only need to cover all of the number cases rather than all cases.
+Currently no other type inference / type checking is performed.
+This will probably just error out.
+Be careful.

 You can also do commenting using /\* and \*/